danielcn/flask-all/README.md

-Flask-Intro
+Flask-Examples
 ===========

 Sample code from my "Introduction to Flask" presentation.
 The slides for this presentation are available at [https://speakerdeck.com/miguelgrinberg/introduction-to-flask](https://speakerdeck.com/miguelgrinberg/introduction-to-flask).

 Repositories
 ------------
 - Migrate

-Requirements
+Repositories description
 ------------

 - flask-api: show how to build an api